Connie Corleone: The Godfather

-Rival mob boss Emilio Barzini recruits Carlo in a plot to murder Sonny.
-Carlo arranges for his mistress to call the apartment to provoke a fight with the pregnant Connie.
-After Carlo severely beats Connie, she hysterically phones the Corleone compound.
-An enraged Sonny drives off alone to Connie's apartment, his bodyguards following in a separate car.
-At the causeway toll booth, Sonny is ambushed and killed by Barzini's Tommy gun-wielding men.
+After one particularly violent beating, during which Connie was pregnant with her son Victor, Sonny flew off in a rage and beat Carlo severely in the street near his bookmaking offices.
+Sonny actually let up on Carlo after it was apparent that he wouldn't defend himself.
+Only the hand of the Don had prevented him from doing so earlier, as Vito was still bed-ridden at this time.

+Several months later, Connie took a phone call from one of Carlo's girlfriends who was canceling a date with Carlo that evening, which prompted a violent argument.
+After Carlo gave her a severe beating, Connie called Sonny in a state of terror and, completely enraged, he left the Corleone mall to find Carlo.
+While en route, he was ambushed and assassinated at the toll booth at the Jones Beach Causeway.

 Michael returns from Sicily and assumes Sonny's place as Vito's heir apparent.
 Connie and Carlo's relationship seems to improve and they have a second child.
 Following Vito's death, Michael becomes the new Don and avenges Sonny's murder by having Carlo garroted by caporegime Peter Clemenza, one part of a wave of murders orchestrated by Vito and Michael to eliminate their enemies.
 Connie (who was unaware of her husband's role in Sonny's murder), hysterical after Carlo's death, blames Michael, denouncing him in front of his wife, Kay.
 In the novel, Connie quickly recovers from Carlo's demise, apparently relieved to be rid of an abusive, philandering husband.
 Days later, she apologizes to Michael for her outburst and assures Kay that Michael is blameless.
 Kay initially believes both Connie and Michael, but later learns her husband did have Carlo killed, along with the other Mafia heads.

 The Godfather Part II

-In The Godfather Part II, set three years later, Connie is still angry at Michael, and has several meaningless affairs just to spite him.
-Michael, to his dismay, is often caretaker for Connie's children during her frequent absences.
-On the day of Michael's son Anthony's First Communion, she comes to Michael's house and asks for money so she can marry Merle Johnson, a man Michael disapproves of.
-Michael refuses, and Connie storms off.
-At the end of the film, Connie returns for her mother's funeral and makes peace with Michael.
-She intercedes on Fredo's behalf after Michael disowns him for conspiring with Corleone rival Hyman Roth, pleading with Michael to forgive him.
-Michael publicly appears to forgive Fredo, but later has him killed after Connie organized a visit for Kay behind Michael's back which breaks the agreement.
-Connie later says that Fredo had drowned, feigning ignorance of the truth.
-After Michael and Kay divorce, Connie helps care for Michael's children.
-In a flashback at the end of the film, it is revealed that Sonny introduced her to Carlo in 1941 during Vito's birthday party.
+In the film The Godfather Part II, set three years after the first movie, Connie is still angry at Michael.
+Two months after Carlo's death, Connie began a series of meaningless affairs and marriages just to spite Michael and deal with her grief over the murder of her husband, such as her engagements to both Ed Federici and Merle Johnson, even borrowing money and abandoning her two children.
+She was married and divorced at least once before 1958.
+However, she came back to the family after their mother Carmela's death, as well as to help Michael take care of Anthony and Mary after Michael and Kay split up.
+Connie helped Kay see her children in secret on at least one occasion.
+At this time, Fredo had been outcast from the family due to his involvement with Hyman Roth and Johnny Ola.
+Connie convinced Michael to accept him again, but this was only a front, and he ordered Fredo's death soon afterwards.
+Connie seemed to accept the story that Fredo had drowned out on Lake Tahoe.